Back to questions

 Explanation: There are no two elements we can pick that sum up to 2.
 Remember, you can't use the same element twice!

-The brute-force approach is to loop through each element in the input list, and have a second inner for-loop .
+The brute-force approach is to loop through each element in , and have a second inner loop for .

-Inside that inner for-loop, we'll check if the input's element is equal to the .
+Inside that inner for-loop, we'll check if is equal to the .

 If we don't find a valid pair, we return [-1, -1],

 The time complexity of this code is because we use a double for-loop.
-The space complexity of this code is because the space required isn't a function of the input list size.
+The space complexity of this code is because the space required isn't a function of the size of .

 To improve our runtime complexity, we can iterate over the list, and then use a dictionary to quickly see if an element's complement was already seen.
-By complement, we mean the target - current element.
+By complement, we mean the target minus the current element.

 If the dictionary says we've seen the complement already, we return the index of the current element and the complement's index.